jon-xu/scSplit/README.md

    c) Run "scSplit run" with input parameters:

-        -r, --ref, Ref count CSV as input
+        -r, --ref, input Ref count matrix
-        -a, --alt, Alt count CSV as input
+        -a, --alt, input Alt count matrix
-        -n, --num, Number of mixed samples
-        -s, --sub, (optional) Maximum number of subpopulations, default: 10 -e, --ems, (Optional) Number of EM repeats to avoid local maximum, default: 30 -d, --dbl, (optional) Correction for doublets, 0 for no doublets, and no refinement on the results if not specified or specified percentage is less than detected
+        -n, --num, expected number of mixed samples (-n 0: autodetect mode) -s, --sub, (optional) maximum number of subpopulations in autodetect mode, default: 10 -e, --ems, (optional) number of EM repeats to avoid local maximum, default: 30 -d, --dbl, (optional) correction for doublets, 0 for no doublets, and no refinement on the results if not specified or specified percentage is less than detected
-        -v, --vcf, (optional) individual genotypes to check distinguishing variants against
+        -v, --vcf, (optional) known individual genotypes to map clusters and samples using distinguishing variants

         e.g. scSplit run -r ref_filtered.csv -a alt_filtered.csv -n 8